The Best Luxury Small Group Tour of Vietnam

 Accompanying Country Connoisseur Guide for Airport Assistance on all in-country flights

-Breakfast and Lunch Daily
+Breakfast and Lunch Daily except for arrival day

 All meals on HaLong Bay

-Ground transportation via upscale private vehicles
+Ground transportation via upscale vehicles

 Representative for assistance on departure / arrival transfers per the itinerary